 With a given over-complete dictionary of coding elements, the matching pursuit algorithm of Mallat and Zhang [14] can be employed to find a sparse representation of an image.
-The basic idea of this algorithm is to add one element at a time, and each time, the element that results in the maximum reduction in the $L_2$ -norm of the reconstruction error is added to the representation.
+The basic idea of this algorithm is to add one element at a time, and each time, we choose the element that results in the maximum reduction in the L_2 -norm of the reconstruction error.

 We did some experiments using linear sparse coding with a set of Gabor functions as well as isotropic Laplacian of Gaussian functions.
 Since these functions can be centered at every pixel, the dictionary of all the elements is highly over-complete.
-Fig. 3 shows an example of sparse coding: (a) is an observed image of $128 \times 128$ pixels; (b) is the image reconstructed by 300 elements selected by the matching pursuit algorithm.
-Fig. 4 shows a second example with a symbolic representation, where each selected elongate and oriented Gabor function is represented by a bar at the same location, with the same elongation and orientation.
+Figure (3) shows an example of sparse coding. (a) is an observed image of 128×128 pixels. (b) is the image reconstructed by 300 elements selected by the matching pursuit algorithm.
+Figure (4) shows a second example with a symbolic representation, where each selected elongate and oriented Gabor function is represented by a bar at the same location, with the same elongation and orientation.
 The isotropic elements are represented by circles.